You are using an outdated browser. Please upgrade your browser to improve your experience.

 4. Have a secure wi-fi network

-Make sure you protect your home wi-fi network by setting up a secure password for it – so that people can’t hack into your home network.
+Make sure you protect your home wi-fi network by setting up a secure password for it, so people can’t hack into your home network.

 Action Fraud alerts